 Instead, you should try to find an attorney to help you.
 Do not assume you cannot afford an attorney.
 Many legitimate attorneys charge less than immigration consultants.
 You may not have to pay at all if you qualify for free legal services.
-To find out more, contact your local legal aid office or lawyer referral services at (608) 257-4666 or (800) 362-9082, toll-free.
+To find out more, contact your local legal aid office or lawyer referral services at (608) 257-4666 or toll-free at (800) 362-9082.

 You should also be careful to look for an attorney who specialized in immigration law.
 Shop around and ask a lot of questions.
 If possible, get recommendations from friends or relatives you trust.

 10 steps you can take to protect yourself from dishonest immigration consultants